Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 Because it is clear, of course, that it makes no difference whether a tonne of carbon is saved in Peru, India or Germany.
 Every reduction is equally important for global climate change mitigation, because climate change is global and the damage from climate change can be felt worldwide – in droughts in the Sahel, cyclones in the Ganges Delta and floods in northern Germany.

-The same goes for the global fight against violence and armed conflict, providing support for refugees, and offering assistance to their host countries and countries of origin, as well as for the fight against global pandemics.
+The same goes for the global fight against violence and armed conflict, providing support for refugees and offering assistance to their host countries and countries of origin, and also for the fight against global pandemics.
 All of this will only work with more cooperation, not with less.

 Is Germany paying for bike paths in Peru?